rfp2207-sdc-elrond/Reviews/README.md

 For running the app in development mode.

-### `"npm run build"`,

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-Your app will be ready to deploy!

-### `"npm run test"`,

-Launches the test runner in the interactive watch mode.

 ### `npm start"`,

 The app is built using `create-react-app` so this command Runs the app in Development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
 You also need to run the server file as well to completely run the app.
 The page will reload if you make edits.